VLocNet++: Deep Multitask Learning for Semantic Visual Localization and Odometry: Experimental Evaluation

 \section{Experimental Evaluation}

 In order to quantify the performance of VLocNet++, we first compare our single-task models against other deep learning based methods in each corresponding task in~\secref{sec:sota}, followed by a more comprehensive comparison against the state-of-the-art in \secref{sec:benchmarking} and with multitask variants in \secref{sec:mtl}.
-Furthermore, we present extensive qualitative experiments and an ablation study in~\secref{sec:quant} which demonstrate the efficacy of our approach and provides insights on the representations learned by our network.

-For the experiments conducted in this work, we train all our models from random crops of the image and test on the center crop.
+Furthermore, we present extensive qualitative experiments and an ablation study in~\secref{sec:quant} which demonstrates the efficacy of our approach and provides insights on the representations learned by our network.
+For all the experiments, we train our models from random crops of the image and test on the center crop.
 We initialize the five residual blocks of our tasks-specific networks with weights from the ResNet-50 model trained on the ImageNet dataset and the other layers with Xavier initialization.
 We use the Adam solver for optimization with $\beta_1=0.9, \beta_2=0.999$ and $\epsilon=10^{-10}$.
-We employ a multi-stage training procedure and first train task-specific models individually on their respective tasks using an initial learning rate of $\lambda_0 = 10^{-3}$ with a mini-batch size of $32$ and a dropout probability of $0.2$.
+We employ a multi-stage training procedure and first train task-specific models individually using an initial learning rate of $\lambda_0 = 10^{-3}$ with a mini-batch size of $32$ and a dropout probability of $0.2$.
 Using transfer learning, we initialize the joint MTL architecture with weights from the best performing single-task models and train with a lower learning rate of $\lambda_0 = 10^{-4}$.
-All experiments were performed using the TensorFlow library on a single NVIDIA Titan X GPU.
+We use TensorFlow for the implementation and training the network on a single NVIDIA Titan X GPU takes 23 hours for the model to converge.